 The following is now available on the CRA Web site:

-The basic exemption amount for 2010 remains $3,500.
-Individuals who earn less than that amount do not need to contribute to the CPP.
+The basic exemption amount for 2011 remains $3,500.
+Individuals who earn less than that amount do not have to contribute to the CPP.

 Source: CRA Newsroom